ncatlab/nlab-content/pages/1/7/1/1/1171/content.md

 1. Centred: The [[principal ultrafilter]] $F_x\rightsquigarrow x$;
 2. Isotone: If $F \supseteq G$ and $F \rightsquigarrow x$, then $G \rightsquigarrow x$;
 3. Directed: If $F\cap G \rightsquigarrow x$ then $F \rightsquigarrow x$ or $G \rightsquigarrow x$.
-4. Nontriviality: If $F \rightsquigarrow x$, then $F$ is proper.
+4. Nontrivial: If $F \rightsquigarrow x$, then $F$ is proper.

-Note that the logic of isotony and directedness are reversed for clustering from those of convergence.
-Note that nontriviality implies the nullary version of directedness (and, in [[classical logic]], is implied by it).
+Note that the logic of isotony and directedness for clustering is the reverse of that for convergence.
+Nontriviality implies the nullary version of directedness (and, in [[classical logic]], is implied by it).
 Alternatively, we can take $\rightsquigarrow$ as a relation only on the proper filters; then nontriviality may be omitted from the axioms.

 Every convergence space is a cluster space (using the definition of $\rightsquigarrow$ from $\to$ above) and many of the notions of convergence generalize to cluster spaces, including continuous functions, open/closed sets, neighborhood filters, pre-closure, compactness, etc.